alxfed/random/notes.md

 the distributions can be 'stable' if they are summable (divisible) > classes of distributions behaving like numbers > their 'arithmetic'.
+3. Independence, Kac and Viet formula.
-3. A vision of unities splitting in (p+q) and adding as links to a chain and the error function integral...
+4. A vision of unities splitting in (p+q) and adding as links to a chain and the error function integral...
 Weierstrass.